 Louis-Alexandre immediately trademarked the iconic bottle — inspired by the silhouette of a traditional cognac still — along with the red ribbon and the wax seal.
 These elements became the signature of Cordon Rouge, which is recognized worldwide to this day.

 Grand Marnier was a liqueur of its own and became a must-have at Parisian Soirées during the culturally exciting time of La Belle Époque.
 During these decadent times, Grand Marnier was served in prestigious locations like the Savoy Hotel and the Ritz Hotel.

 1927 A Grand Century

-Grand Marnier greatly expands its trade, primarily to the United States, where the Grand Margarita became a great success in the ’80s.
-It was when it entered the cocktail world and it became even more popular.
+Grand Marnier greatly expanded its trade, primarily to the United States, where the Grand Margarita became a great success in the ’80s.
+It was when it entered the cocktail world, and it became even more popular.

 2016 Campari Acquisition

 Campari Group acquired the Grand Marnier brand, which, after almost 200 years, continues to represent an icon of French sophistication worldwide.
-The original location where the cognac and bitter orange essence was created remains in the same location to this day.
+The original location where the Cognac and bitter orange essence was created remains in the exact location to this day.

 Timeline Adapted from the Grand Marnier Official Site

 Cognac is a type of brandy from a specific region of France.
 After the distillation and during the aging process, Cognac is also called “eau de vie” or water of life.
 It is produced by twice-distilling grapes in any designated growing region.
 The white wine used in making Cognac is very dry, acidic, and thin; though it has been characterized as “undrinkable,” it is excellent for distillation and aging.